Aviatrix Blog

 Default Azure Outbound Internet Access is Being Retired in September 2025.
 Are You Ready?

-Prepare for the change to Azure VM internet access by reviewing Azure options or a security solution like Aviatrix Cloud Perimeter Security.
+Prepare for the change to Azure VM internet access by reviewing Azure options or a security solution like Aviatrix Cloud Firewall.

 The rest of the good news is that this configuration change won’t affect existing deployments as long as they do not require new VMs.
 You’ll need to redesign your network policies and procedures for new deployments, and likely have a plan for dealing with existing deployments, but you won’t have to rebuild internet access from scratch for your existing Azure VMs.